-12. MATCH REQUIREMENTS
+12. MATCH / LEVERAGE REQUIREMENTS

 Matching is cost sharing.
-Specifically, it means the portion of the projects costs not paid by Federal funds or State funds.
+Specifically, it means the portion of a grant project's costs not covered by the awarded grant or same funding source.
 There are many types of match requirements, which vary across different agencies and grant awards.
+The required match is specified in the terms of the grant's RFP and Grant Agreement.
 Grantees are responsible for reading and understanding the specific, applicable match requirement.
+Match can also be referenced as leveraged funds.